 Number 7: It’s Not That Hard or That Expensive Anymore

 The internet has been around for a while now, and it’s never been more affordable or accessible to build a website.
-There are plenty of website builders available, such as Wix, Squarespace, and WordPress.
-You can choose from these, as well as many more, depending on your experience, comfort level, and price range.
 No matter what type of business you’re running or how technologically inept you think you are, there’s definitely an option out there that will suit your needs.

 Or, if you really aren’t a DIY kind of person, there are plenty of companies out there that specialize in building business websites.
+It’s a great way to save time as a busy mom and ideal for women who don’t even know where to start with their business.
 If you go this route, you’ll benefit from professional advice and ongoing maintenance and support for your website one it’s up and running.